oaknational/oak-ai-autoeval-tools/docs/user-guides/build_datasets_guide.md

 # AutoEval User Documentation: Build Datasets
-This page allows you to create and manage datasets by selecting and saving subsets of lesson plans for evaluation.
+This page allows you to create datasets by selecting and saving subsets of lesson plans for evaluation.

 ### 1. Setting Up Your Dataset
 - **Dataset Title**: In the text input box labeled "Enter a dataset title for the Eval UI (e.g. history_ks2)", provide a descriptive title for your dataset.
 This title will help you identify your dataset when you come to run evaluations on it.